ulwuttke/LMMD/_sources/E3_PrSrTrans/E3_PrSrTrans.md

 Calculate the principal stesses and the principal stress direction for the given stress tensors:

+- calculate the invariants
+- formulate the characteristic polynomial
+- calculate the Eigenvalues (=Principal stresses)
+- sort the stresses by the numerical value and write down the principal stress tensor
+- calculate the eigenvectors (=principal stress directions)

 1. $\sigma_{ik}=
 \begin{bmatrix}
 20,00 & 0,00 & 15,00\\